tommideso/Progetto_LabASSI/user-stories.md

 ### Scenario 1: Chef creates a menu

-Given I am on the menu creation page
+Given I am on the menus page
+And I click on the create menu button
 And I compile correctly the form
 Then I should see a success message
 And I should be redirected to the menu page

 ### Scenario 2: Chef creates a menu with invalid data

-Given I am on the menu creation page
+Given I am on the menus page
+And I click on the create menu button
 And I compile the form with invalid data
 Then I should see an error message

+## Feature 23: Chef menu edit (???)

+As a logged chef
+I want to edit a menu
+So that I can update it

+### Scenario 1: Chef edits a menu

+Given I am on the menu page
+And I see the edit button (_the conditions to edit a menu are met_)
+And I click on the edit button
+Then I can see the form to edit the menu
+And I can submit the new data

+### Scenario 2: Chef can't edit a menu

+Given I am on the menu page
+And I don't see the edit button (_the conditions to edit a menu are not met_)
+Then I can't edit the menu

 ## Feature 23: Chef menu deactivation